 In theory, a payroll manager is an ideal person to efficiently manage a new payroll system from day one of implementation.
 In reality, the payroll manager must be allocated enough time and resources to get them onboarded and pay other employees their salaries.
 Remember, the payroll manager should not have a new working method thrown at them during the implementation stage.
 Any changes should be agreed upon during the BPR stage.

-5. Use effective intelligence software
+5. Use process intelligence software

 Offering transparency during the deployment phase, along with easily understood automatic reports and recommendations, helps your team hit the ground running.
-Seeing the effects of change in real time is crucial for change management.
+Seeing the effects of change in real-time is crucial for change management.